The dispute resolution provisions in the Owners Corporations Act 2006 (Vic) (‘OC Act’) are complex. Disputes may be resolved in the following ways.

 If the owners corporation does not respond, or if the complainant is unsatisfied with the outcome, conciliation through CAV is available.
 There is nothing to prevent the complainant (not the owners corporation) applying directly to CAV and avoiding the internal dispute resolution process.

 Section 159 of the OC Act requires that the owners corporation reports at an AGM any complaints received and where action is taken at VCAT.
 The report must not identify the parties in dispute.

 The Owners Corporations List of VCAT hears owners corporations disputes and is a no-cost jurisdiction.
 You may need VCAT’s consent to be legally represented.

 Under the OC Act (s 168), VCAT can award monetary orders, including expenses and costs on application.
 There is a presumption that a successful party will be awarded relevant filing and hearing fees.
 An owners corporation must follow up a notice with a final notice before applying to VCAT (s 157).

 An owners corporation can apply to VCAT for an exemption from compliance with certain requirements under the OC Act (s 170).
 An application for an exemption from the requirement to have a unanimous resolution requires that the vote in favour of the resolution be at least 75 per cent, with no votes in the negative (s 171(4)).

-Under clause 51ADA of schedule 1 of the VCAT Act, VCAT may make an order for costs incurred by an owners corporation other than costs incurred by a professional advocate such as those of a manager.
+Under clause 51ADA of schedule 1 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic), VCAT may make an order for costs incurred by an owners corporation other than costs incurred by a professional advocate such as those of a manager.